No real shade to be found but the 2.5-liter liquid capacity keeps you cool.

 Filling up the Cloud Walker 18's hydration bladder.
 No quick connect on this one.

-The Cloud Walker shares a similarity with the Osprey Skarab, as well as smaller packs like the CamelBak Rogue, in the drinking tube attachment.
-The tube has a standard attachment rather than a quick connect fitting.
-This is somewhat less convenient but not a major detractor.
+The Cloud Walker shares a similarity with most of the hydration bladder packs in our test lineup, having a standard drinking tube attachment rather than a convenient quick-release fitting.
+This is definitely a bit less convenient but not a major detractor.

 The wide zip opening access the dedicated hydration sleeve.